caglarkucuk/EcohydroMetrics_Africa/README.md

 This repository provides the scripts to apply the algorithms explained in the manuscript:

 Küçük Ç., Koirala S., Carvalhais N., Miralles D.G., Reichstein M., and Jung M. (2020) Characterising the response of vegetation cover to water limitation in Africa using geostationary satellites.
-Earth System Science Data Discussions

 # Developer
 The scripts were written by [Çağlar Küçük](https://www.bgc-jena.mpg.de/bgi/index.php/People/CaglarKucuk)